 - Press the “clear” button to erase the code.
 You may need to do this for each code that has triggered it.

 - If the check engine light comes back on after you’ve done this, it means there’s a problem you should address.
-Read the codes again and identify the root of the problem.
-Once all necessary repairs are made, clearing the codes will deactivate the check engine light.
+Reread the codes and identify the root of the problem.
+Once you’ve done all the necessary repairs, clearing the codes will deactivate the check engine light.

-As you can see, the best OBD2 scanner for Honda depends mostly on the model year of your vehicle.
+As you can see, the best OBD2 scanner for Honda depends mostly on your vehicle’s model year.
 Consider your budget and which systems you want access to.
-No matter which way you go, you’ll save yourself money at the mechanic by knowing exactly what’s wrong with your engine.
+No matter which way you go, you’ll save yourself money at the mechanic by knowing what’s wrong with your engine.